sunita-joshi/Traffic-Noise-Estimation-/README.md

 \- `notebooks/` — Jupyter notebooks for data processing, model development, evaluation, and simulation experiments.

-\- `results/figures/` — selected output figures from the experiments.
+\- `results/figures/` — selected output figures and tables from the experiments.

-\- `results/tables/` — model performance summary tables.

-\- `reports/` — short methodology and project summaries.